I am a manager who is big on team building and promoting a united, positive atmosphere.

-- A good team building game or exercise focuses on a goal, in which everyone must cooperate and work together to achieve the goal.
-Though the game would be set in a playful atmosphere, the overall purpose is focusing on the goal and finding ways to cooperate to meet that goal.
+- Unified focus on goals.
+A good team-building game or exercise focuses on a goal in which everyone must cooperate and work together to achieve the goal.
+Though the game would be set in a playful atmosphere, the overall purpose is to focus on the goal and find ways to cooperate to meet that goal.

-- The participants will learn to not only be effective team players but also team leaders.
+- Leadership practice.
+The participants will learn to not only be effective team players but also team leaders.

-- The management will get a chance to bond with the employees through the interaction of the team building games or exercises.
+- Mutual respect and rapport.
+The management will get a chance to bond with the employees through the interaction of the team-building games or exercises.
 This can lead to mutual respect, fellowship, good rapport, trust, and more self-confidence for the employees through fun activities.

-Participants: 8 to 30 players.
+- Participants: 8–30 players.
 However, this game will work best with at least 10 players.

-Instructions: Before the game starts, a moderator should be selected for the round.
+Before the game starts, a moderator should be selected for the round.
 The moderator will not actually participate in the game for the round in which they are the moderator.
-After moderator selection, everyone else stands in a circle, and the moderator will secretly select one person, by taping their head, while everyone is closing their eyes.
-The person that is selected becomes the "wink murderer," however, only the moderator and the "murderer" will know this.
+After moderator selection, everyone else stands in a circle, and the moderator will secretly select one person by taping their head while everyone is closing their eyes.
+The person that is selected becomes the "wink murderer"; however, only the moderator and the "murderer" will know this.